rhtconsulting/eap-quickstarts/helloworld-jms-netty-servlet/README.md

 What is it?
 -----------

 The `helloworld-jms-netty-servlet` quickstart demonstrates the use of external JMS clients with Red Hat JBoss Enterprise Application Platform using the Netty Servlet connector.
-The Netty Servlet connector allows remote JMS traffic to be tunneled over HTTP to a servlet running in JBoss EAP, thus reducing the number of requird open network ports on the host.
+The Netty Servlet connector allows remote JMS traffic to be tunneled over HTTP to a servlet running in JBoss EAP, thus reducing the number of required open network ports on the host.

 It contains the following: